Victorian Building Interim Regulations 2017 Repealed

 - Secondly, when a building is undergoing major alterations and more than 50% of the building is changed;

-- And lastly, when the building is undergoing change of use i.e. the classification has changed e.g. office building to apartment building etc.
+- And lastly, when the building is undergoing a change of use, i.e. the classification has changed, e.g. office building to apartment building etc.

-If a building is used for something other than what it was originally approved, an occupancy permit is required.
+An occupancy permit is required if a building is used for something other than what was originally approved.

-Until recently, building surveying and essential safety measures have been kept relatively separate.
+Building surveying and essential safety measures have been kept relatively separate until recently.
 However, now building surveyors must keep an ESM list for a building.

-Previously the agent or the owner of a building would be able to sign the AESMR, however, the new changes require the AESMR to be signed by the owner.
+Previously the agent or the building owner would be able to sign the AESMR.
+However, the new changes require the AESMR to be signed by the owner.
 An agent of the owner can no longer be authorised to undertake this task.
 This is a factor that could go unnoticed, but it makes quite a significant impact and owners must be aware of this.
-In other changes regarding AESMR, previous reports must be kept for ten years, as council have the right to order from you any copy within those ten years.
+In other changes regarding AESMR, previous reports must be kept for ten years, as the council have the right to order from you any copy within those ten years.
 It Is still not mandated in Victoria to send the council the report after completing it.
 In the case of investigation by the council, they will ask for the AESMR first.

-- clearing out drainage every three months, which must be aligned with the fire engineering reports or specific traffic hazard management procedures and controls.
+- Clearing out drainage every three months must be aligned with the fire engineering reports or specific traffic hazard management procedures and controls.

-When using AS1851-2012, full function fire tests are mandatory, and this must be done appropriately.
+When using AS1851-2012, full function fire tests are mandatory, which must be done appropriately.
 Emergency planning and evacuation procedures are also now part of full function fire tests, so they should be completed in an integrated manner.

 There are many areas in which you can receive an on the spot fine, including:

-- not submitting information within 24 hours of request from the council.
+- Not submitting information within 24 hours of a request from the council.

 For further information on the regulatory changes or to discuss how these changes could affect you directly, please get in touch with our Building Surveying Team.Discover More